apache/usergrid/content/docs/_sources/getting-started/using-the-api.txt

     /users?ql=select * where facebook.first_name ='john'

-For further information about queries, see Queries and parameters.
+For further information about queries, see [Querying your Data](../data-queries/querying-your-data.html)

 ## Authentication (OAuth)
 Usergrid implements the OAuth 2.0 standard for authenticating users, clients and API requests.